-Additives may be included in aviation fuels to improve fuel performance - generally by eliminating undesirable effects - or to meet specific requirements of certain aircraft or airline operators.
+Additives may be included in aviation fuels to improve fuel performance or meet requirements of aircraft or airline operators.

 The additive content of jet fuels varies considerably, depending on whether the fuel is for civil or military use.
-Additive packages for Avgas, on the other hand, are fairly standard.
+Additive packages for avgas, on the other hand, are standard.
 Only additives that have been through a detailed and comprehensive evaluation and approval process are permitted.

-Antioxidants (gum inhibitors) must be used in Avgas to prevent the formation of gum and other antioxidation products.
-Jet fuels, which are inherently more stable than gasolines, may contain them, depending on the treatment process used during manufacture.
+These kinds of additives must be used in avgas to prevent the formation of gum and other antioxidation products.
+Antioxidants (gum inhibitors) can also be used in jet fuels, however, they are considered more stable than avgas.

-A metal deactivator - now rarely used - may be added to nullify the effects of dissolved trace metals, especially copper, which can impair the thermal stability of jet fuels.
+This kind of additive may be included to improve the thermal stability of fuels.
+It has been designed to mitigate the effects of dissolved trace metals, especially copper, which can impair the thermal stability of jet fuels.

-Corrosion inhibitors can be used to reduce corrosion in fuel system and improve the lubricity - lubricating properties - of jet fuels.
+With rust being a potential concern for military and civil aircraft, corrosion inhibitors can be used to reduce weathering in the fuel system.
+They also improve the lubricating properties of jet fuels.

-Static dissipater additives minimise the hazardous effects of static charges that build up during movement of jet fuels.
-They are sometimes used in Avgas as well.
+These additives minimise the hazardous effects of static charges that build up during movement of jet fuels.
+They are sometimes used in avgas as well.